positron-solutions/transient-showcase/README.md

     In my opinion the API should make it easier to get raw values from suffixes, but this is also a matter of custom infixes needing to serialize values correctly so that `transient-arg-value` will "just work".

-<a id="org0c5a778"></a>
+<a id="org4f7dc6c"></a>

 ## Scope

 When you call a function with an argument, you want to know in the body of your function what that argument was.
 This is the scope.
-The prefix is initialized with the `:scope` either in its own body or a similar form.
-Suffixes can then read back that scope in their body.
+The prefix is initialized with the `:scope` either when it was set up or by its own body or interactive form.

+Suffixes can then read back that scope in their body by calling `transient-scope`.
 The suffix object is given the scope and can use it to alter its own display or behavior.
 The layout also can interpret the scope while it is initializing.

-⚠️ **WARNING** When writing predicates against the scope, you will need to determine whether `transient--prefix` or `transient-current-prefix` is correct when writing prefix-generic suffixes.
-It is very subtle if you accidentally choose the wrong one and the parent has a nil scope while the child has an entirely different scope.
-These variables change throughout the lifecycle!
-Use [edebug](#org96ac852) you must!

 ```elisp